Shortest Route to Non-Abelian Topological Order on a Quantum Processor

 We can break the above procedure down into three steps.
 First, performing $CZ_{pv}$ prepares the dice lattice cluster state whereby measuring the plaquettes results in the color code.
 This is unitarily equivalent to two copies of the toric code \cite{Kubica15}, playing the role of the bilayer in Fig.~\ref{fig:TC}e.
 The single-site gates on the vertices rotate the color code into a basis where the ``swap" symmetry is realized by $\prod_{v} X_v$.
 Lastly, we gauge this symmetry by measuring its associated Gauss law operator on each vertex, $X_v \prod_{e \supset v} Z_e$, which is achieved by a single-site measurement preceded by the $CZ_{ve}$ unitary.

-Importantly, all measurements in Eq.~\eqref{eq:D4} can be delayed to the last step.
+Importantly, any measurement in Eq.~\eqref{eq:D4} can be delayed to the last step.
 A similar formula appeared in Ref.~\onlinecite{Rydberg}, with the crucial difference that the single-site rotation was different.
 As a consequence, the latter requires feed-forward, corresponding to the scenario in Fig.\ref{fig:TC}d.

 Certain quantum processors have restricted connectivity, and might thus not be able to directly apply the gates in Fig.\ref{fig:D4}a.
 In such cases it is still possible to create the $D_4$ state by using SWAP gates to attain the desired connectivity.
 To illustrate this, we propose an implementation for Google's quantum processor, which has the connectivity of a square lattice as shown in Fig.\ref{fig:D4}b.
 We find that the non-Abelian state can be prepared with a two-body depth of 11 layers, independent of total chip size.
 (This becomes 13 layers once we decompose the SWAP layers into Google's native $CZ$ gates; see the Supplemental Materials \cite{SM} for further discussion.)